3 for the price of 2! 🎁 Free delivery on all orders - Visit Our Shop!

 Description of Pregnancy Test Types (Urine and Blood)

 Pregnancy tests fall into two main categories: urine tests and blood tests.
-Urine tests, often called urine pregnancy tests or urine pregnancy tests, are the most common and the most accessible.
-They are sold in pharmacies and can be carried out at home.
-The principle is simple: to detect the presence of the hormone hCG in the urine.
+Urine tests, often called urine pregnancy tests or urine pregnancy tests, are the most common and accessible.
+They are sold in pharmacies and can be performed at home.
+Their principle is simple: detect the presence of the hormone hCG in urine.
 These tests generally come in the form of absorbent strips or sticks.

-Pregnancy blood tests, on the other hand, are less common for home use and are carried out in a medical analysis laboratory.
-They require a blood sample to be taken and are considered to be more accurate.
-These tests can not only confirm a pregnancy but also quantify the hCG hormone, providing information about the age of the pregnancy.
+Pregnancy blood tests, on the other hand, are less common for home use, and are carried out in a medical analysis laboratory.
+They require a blood sample and are considered more accurate.
+These tests can not only confirm a pregnancy but also quantify the hCG hormone, providing information on the age of the pregnancy.

 Explanation of the hCG Hormone and its Role in Testing

 Urine tests detect the presence of this hormone in the urine.
-The most sensitive tests can detect hCG levels as early as the first day of delayed menstruation, although many experts recommend waiting a few days for greater accuracy.
-Blood tests, on the other hand, can detect hCG even earlier, sometimes even before your period is late, and are able to measure the exact amount of the hormone, giving more detailed results.
+The most sensitive can detect hCG levels as early as the first day of delayed menstruation, although many experts recommend waiting a few days for greater accuracy.
+On the other hand, blood tests can detect hCG even earlier, sometimes even before menstruation is delayed.
+They are able to measure the exact quantity of the hormone, offering more detailed results.

 Difference between urine and blood tests

-The main difference between urine and blood tests lies in their method of detection and their sensitivity.
+The main difference between urine and blood tests lies in their detection method and sensitivity.
 Urine tests, although practical and easy to use, can sometimes give false negatives, especially if carried out too early.
 Blood tests, on the other hand, offer earlier and more accurate detection of pregnancy.
-This is particularly useful in situations where rapid confirmation is required, such as in the event of worrying symptoms or for medical reasons.
+This is particularly useful in situations where rapid confirmation is required, such as in the case of worrying symptoms or for medical reasons.

-Blood tests can also help monitor the development of the pregnancy, particularly when there is a risk of complications, such as in the case of an ectopic pregnancy or suspected miscarriage.
-They are often used by healthcare professionals to confirm the results of a urine test or in the event of an ambiguous result.
+In addition, blood tests can also help monitor the development of the pregnancy, particularly where there is a risk of complications, such as in the case of an ectopic pregnancy or suspected miscarriage.
+They are often used by healthcare professionals to confirm the results of a urine test, or in the event of an ambiguous result.

 Pregnancy tests